A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Generalizing ACGM

 The estimate function optimum value, given by

 is guaranteed to be lower than $\mathcal{H}_k$, since

 As such, $\psi_k^*$ provides the sought after computable replacement of $H_k$.
 Note that if the lower bounds $W_k$ are linear, the estimate functions are generalized parabolae with the curvature given by $\gamma_0$.
-In this case, the existence of $\psi_k^*$ (in non-degenerate cases) is conditioned by $\gamma_0 > 0$, explaining the assumption made in~\eqref{labelaat}.
+In this case, the existence of $\psi_k^*$ is conditioned by $\gamma_0 > 0$, explaining the assumption made in~\eqref{labelaam}.